souanatx/souanatx/README.md

 <p align="center">👋 I'm Ana, a newbie in the world of coding and started my journey last year. </p>

+<p align="center"> My passion for technology and problem-solving drives me to reskill into computer science as a legal adviser seeking new opportunities in the tech industry. </p>

 <p align="center"> Currently, I'm studying cybersecurity and network administration at CESAE.
 I'm passionate about web programming and have a few repositories showcasing my work from a web programming course.</p>

 <p align="center"> I'm passionate about web programming and have a few repositories showcasing my work from a web programming course.</p>